-Both the G1X Mark III and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon G1 X Mark III better than the Nikon D5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.